Furuta-Mototada/candidate-match/docs/BILL_CLUSTERING.md

 2. **Text Extraction**: Extract bill text, title, and description from PDFs
 3. **Vectorization**: Convert bills to high-dimensional vectors using Japanese-compatible embedding models
 4. **Clustering**: Group similar bills using K-Means or HDBSCAN
+5. **Cluster Naming**: Generate human-readable names for each cluster using LLM
-5. **Visualization**: Explore clusters through an interactive Web UI
+6. **Visualization**: Explore clusters through an interactive Web UI

 ## Setup